Contact:

 Maintenance, damage, and refurbishment

-Typical causes of damage are settlements, moisture ingress, inadequate drainage, unsuitable mortars, freeze–thaw/de-icing exposure, and restraints.
-Visible are cracks, edge spalling, efflorescence, voids, washed-out joints, and deformations.
+Typical causes of damage are settlements, moisture ingress, inadequate drainage, unsuitable mortars, freeze-thaw and de-icing exposure, and restraints.
+Visible are cracks, edge spalling, efflorescence, voids, washed-out joints, bulging, and deformations.
 Refurbishment aims at minimally invasive measures: keep water away, supplement drainage, renew joints, replace damaged stones, and re-create bonds.
 For existing masonry of cultural and historical value, preserving the substance is the priority; interventions are cautious and reversible, and material compatibility (e.g., soft lime mortars with soft natural stones) is crucial.
+Monitoring with simple gauges or deformation measurements supports the assessment of urgency and sequencing.

 Identifying damage patterns

-Vertical cracks indicate settlements or missing expansion joint; shell-like delamination points to frost/salt exposure.
+Vertical cracks indicate settlements or missing expansion joint; shell-like delamination points to frost or salt exposure.
 Efflorescence indicates dissolved salts and moisture ingress.
 Weathered joints impair load transfer and promote water entry; loose stones reduce bond action.
+Bulging and out-of-plumb faces suggest sliding at the base or missing tie stones; biological growth often correlates with persistent moisture.

 Refurbishment principles